 In both cases there was a foundation of improvement work to build people’s capability through training and development, both for the innovation and then for the adoption and spread.

-By far the most ambitious examples of whole system engagement are in our Patient Safety work.
+Probably the most ambitious examples of whole system engagement are in our Patient Safety work.
 Our Deteriorating Patient programme involves all 21 NHS member organisations, plus a large number of partners, including GP practices, out-of-hours providers and nursing homes.
 We are achieving large scale change by using the National Early Warning Score (NEWS) as a tool to spot and act on deterioration of acutely ill people across every aspect of the urgent care system.

 Our other Deteriorating Patient projects are underpinning safety in every emergency department and every emergency laparotomy in the West of England.
 We are working together across all our acute trusts to train clinicians in the new national system for reviewing death in hospital.